Exploiting symmetry in network analysis: Results

 where $P$ is the permutation matrix corresponding to $\sigma$.
-Comparing this to Eq.~\ref{eqn:autP}, we see that the network representation of $F$, $F(\mathcal G)$, with adjacency matrix $F(A)$, inherits all the symmetries of $\mathcal G$.
-In particular, the network $F(\mathcal G)$ has the same decomposition into symmetric motifs \eqref{eqn:VertexDecomp}, and orbits, as $\mathcal G$.
-The BSMs in $F(\mathcal G)$ must occur on the same vertices $M_i$, although they are now all-to-all weighted subgraphs in general (Fig.~\ref{fig:new} middle).
+Comparing this to Eq.~\eqref{eqn:autP}, we see that the network representation of $F$, $F(\mathcal G)$, with adjacency matrix $F(A)$, inherits all the symmetries of $\mathcal G$.
+In particular, the network $F(\mathcal G)$ has the same decomposition into symmetric motifs Eq.~\eqref{eqn:VertexDecomp}, and orbits, as $\mathcal G$.
+The BSMs in $F(\mathcal G)$ must occur on the same vertices $M_i$, although they are now all-to-all weighted subgraphs in general (Fig.~\ref{fig:new}b).
 Nevertheless, they have a very constrained structure: the intra and inter orbit connectivity depends on two parameters only.
 Namely, each orbit in a BSM is uniquely determined by $\beta=F(v_i,v_i)$ (the connectivity of a vertex with itself) and $\alpha=F(v_i,v_j), i \neq j $ (the connectivity of a vertex with every other vertex in the orbit), for all $v_i, v_j$ in the orbit.
 Similarly, the connectivity between two orbits $\Delta_1$ and $\Delta_2$ in the same BSM also depends on two parameters: after a suitable reordering $\Delta_1=\{v_1,\ldots,v_n\}$ and $\Delta_2=\{w_1,\ldots,w_n\}$, we have $\delta=F(v_i,w_i)$ and $\gamma=F(v_i,w_j)$ for all $1\le i,j \le n$.
 (For a proof, see Theorem \ref{thm:BSM} in Methods.)
-We have represented this schematically in Fig.~\ref{fig:uniform} (a) and (b), and can also be observed in Fig.~\ref{fig:new}.
+This can be observed in Fig.~\ref{fig:new}c and is represented schematically in Fig.~\ref{fig:uniform}a and b.
+In particular, each BSM takes a very constrained form in the quotient, as shown schematically in Fig.~\ref{fig:uniform}c and d.

 The results in this article apply to arbitrary structural measures, although the two most common cases in practice are the following.
 We call $F$ \emph{full} if $F(i,j) \neq 0$ for all $i \neq j \in V$ (e.g.~a graph metric), and \emph{sparse} if $F(i,j)=0$ if $a_{ij}=0$, for all $i \neq j \in V$ (e.g.~the graph Laplacian).
-The graph representation of $F(\mathcal G)$ is an all-to-all weighted graph if $F$ is full, and has a sparsity similar to $\mathcal{G}$ if $F$ is sparse (cf.~Fig.~\ref{fig:new}).
+The graph representation of $F(\mathcal G)$ is an all-to-all weighted graph if $F$ is full, and has a sparsity similar to $\mathcal{G}$ if $F$ is sparse (cf.~Fig.~\ref{fig:new}c).

 From now on, we will assume that $\mathcal{G}$ is undirected and $F$ is symmetric, $F(i,j)=F(j,i)$, which may not be the case even if $\mathcal G$ is undirected (e.g.~the transition probability of a random walker $F(i,j)=\tfrac{a_{ij}}{\text{deg}(i)}$), and discuss directed networks and asymmetric measures in the Methods section.